 - Minimum deposit: $5

 Deriv offers the versatile cTrader, which at its core is a platform with rapid order processing and features for automated traders.
-However it also offers Copy Trading and packages all these features in a user friendly platform. cTrader has an Economic Calendar integrated into the website.
-Deriv additionally provides MT5 and its user friendly Deriv X platform, both of which have depth of market.
-With Deriv, traders can try both CFDs on real markets and CFDs on Synthetic markets, which simulate different market conditions such as around news events or trends.
+However, it also offers copy trading and packages all these features in a user-friendly platform. cTrader has an economic calendar integrated into the website.
+Deriv additionally provides MT5, which has depth of market, copy trading, and automated trading.
+With Deriv, traders can try both CFDs on real markets and CFDs on synthetic markets, which simulate different market conditions, such as around news events or trends.
+Deriv offers other platforms, but its main third-party platforms for strategies such as automated trading of leveraged markets are MT5 and cTrader.

 TradingView Pepperstone